Drive webinar registrations with this webinar promotion Ebook.

 Podcasts are like talk radio on demand.
 Built for mobile listening, podcasts are audio files that can be accessed online.
-Unlike their radio counterparts, once they are published, podcasts can be accessed any time.
+Unlike their radio counterparts, once they are published, podcasts can be accessed at any time.
 Podcasts are not interactive mediums, although they can include listener questions or voice messages.
-However, the action is not broadcasted in real time.
+However, the action is not broadcasted in real-time.

 What is a webinar?
 Webinars are web-based seminars that engage with audiences in real-time.
 Designed for professional settings, webinars are recorded and distributed online.
 They can be recorded live and posted online at a later time, made available on-demand, or be accessed as live streams.

 Podcasts are able to focus on niche topics, which can then be accessed by a global community.
 Narrowing the subject matter means that hosts can go into extensive detail, bringing a lot of value to their listeners.
 The format of distribution for podcasts is also a benefit of the medium.
 They can be accessed on most audio platforms, like Spotify or Soundcloud.
 And since podcasts are available all of the time, audiences can fit them into their schedules when it suits them.
 This can also create a sense of trust among audiences, as podcasts follow them as they commute, complete chores, or do any number of activities in their personal lives.
 This benefit is actually a bit of a double-edged sword for branded podcasts.
 Since they have so much competition, podcasts need to be compelling enough to motivate people to listen to them outside of work.

 The video and sound component of webinars means that they can cover a lot of material with the help of graphs, charts, and other visuals.
 They are more flexible than podcasts because each webinar has its own topic and form.
 And, it’s common practice to attend webinars during working hours.
 This makes it easier for viewers to fit them into a work schedule.